 Top Universities in Tokyo (Best for Internationals)

-Tokyo is the best starting point for most international students.
-These universities combine reputation, global networks, English options, and student life.
-Tokyo isn’t just Japan’s political capital — it’s also the country’s economic and financial hub.
+International colleges in Japan are expanding English-taught degree options, particularly in Tokyo.
+As Japan’s economic and financial center, Tokyo offers stronger internship access, deeper alumni networks, and broader career pathways alongside academic reputation and campus life.
 As one of Asia’s most established financial centers, Tokyo hosts global banks, tech giants, consulting firms, and multinational headquarters.
 For international students, this means better internship access, stronger alumni networks, and broader career pathways after graduation.

 1. University of Tokyo (Todai)